 The main objective of the Board Charter is to set out the functions, role, responsibilities and composition of the Board and to ensure that all Board members acting on behalf of the Company are aware of their duties and responsibilities as Board members discharge its responsibility directly and through Committees.

 At least two (2) or one-third of the total number of directors on the Board, must be independent directors.
 The Company’s Constitution provides for a minimum of two directors and a maximum of fifteen.
-The appointment of directors shall be recommended by the Nomination Committee and approved by the Board.
-The Board must comprise a majority of independent directors where the chairman of the board is an independent director.
+The appointment of directors shall be recommended by the Nomination & Remuneration Committee and approved by the Board.
+The Board must comprise a majority of independent directors.
 The tenure of an independent director not exceed a cumulative term of nine (9) years.
 Upon completion of the nine (9) years, the independent director may either retire or continue to serve on the Board subject to the director’s re-designation as a non-independent director.
 However, the Board may justify and seek shareholders’ approval in the event that it retains an independent director, who has served a cumulative term of nine (9) years as an independent director of the Company.
 Two tier voting process will be applied in the Annual General Meeting for retaining any Independent Director serving beyond twelve (12) years.

 APPOINTMENT AND RE-ELECTION